N E 1 — COOPERATIVE EDUCATION PROGRAM

 Introduction to basic understanding and techniques.
 Plasma processing of materials for semiconductors, polymers, plasma spray coatings, ion implantation, etching, arcs, extractive metallurgy and welding.
 Plasma and materials diagnostics.

-N E 536 — FEASIBILITY ST OF POWER FROM CONTROLLED THERMONUCLEAR FUSION
+N E 536 — FEASIBILITY OF FUSION POWER PLANTS BASED ON CONTROLLED NUCLEAR FUSION

 3 credits.